 It's financial crunch-time for Great Britain.
 The galactic interest charges on the National Debt must be paid.
+And the final bill to the EU before Brexit..
 The Prime Minister and her Cabinet are desperate to sell assets to raise cash.
-Only one man can save the nation.
+But only one man can save the nation.
 Jason Bryggs.
 He'll sell anything to maximise his bonus....

 ......and have written a book about my experiences.

 'Theresa, Boris and Me, Jason.
 The Government's Top Salesman Tells All.'